GPurgatorio/Master-Computer-Science-ICT/README.md

 Today is not so much used because it's difficult to design a backplane offering terabits.
 - **Capex and Opex reasons**: in active-passive I use only half of the bandwidth I'm paying for.
 - **latency issues**: with STP when a link goes down it can take up to seconds to activate the other link.

+**Latency**
+With spine and leaf we introduce more hops, so more latency, than the chassis approach.
+The solution for this problem is using as a base of the spine a huge switch (256 ports) which actually acts as a chassis, in order to reduce the number of hops and latency.

+**Bandwidth**
+To enlarge the bandwidth in a spine and leaves architecture we need only to add a new spine and to connect to all leaves.
+With the chassis approach we can add bandwidth adding new line cards (new switches) to the chassis, provided that there are free slots in the chassis.
+In the spine and leaves arch we can upgrade a spine reducing the bandwidth, but still without disrupting the connectivity.
+In the traditional chassis an upgrade degrades the bandwidth => TODO: verify.

 ## 2) Orchestration layer